-Task For details, see 7 Assemble the antenna (Az/El mount, feed support arm, reflector, and other parts).
-Chapter 3 - Installing the antenna and radio 8 Install the radio assembly Installing the radio assembly on page 34 9 Install the antenna assembly on the mast.
-Installing the antenna assembly onto the mast on page 38 10 Install the IFL cable between the satellite modem and the antenna.
+Task For details, see 10 Install the IFL cable between the satellite modem and the antenna.
 Chapter 4 - Cabling and connections 11 Ground the antenna assembly.
-Ground connections on page 43 12 Point the antenna.
-Mechanical adjustments for pointing: Chapter 5 - Adjusting antenna azimuth and elevation Pointing procedure: JUPITER Antenna Pointing Guide (1039429-0001) OASIS User Guide (1040630-0001)
+Ground connections on page 40 12 Point the antenna.
+Mechanical adjustments for pointing: Chapter 5 - Adjusting antenna azimuth and elevation Pointing procedure: JUPITER Antenna Pointing Guide (1039429-0001) Consumer OASIS User Guide (1040630-0001)

-When the antenna is properly pointed, you can commission the satellite modem as instructed in the appropriate IDU installation guide.
+Once the antenna is properly pointed, you can commission the satellite modem as instructed in the appropriate satellite modem installation guide.